21 Health Secrets Your Gut Is Trying to Tell You

-Red blood in your poop will probably freak you out, but black stool can also be a sign of bleeding somewhere in your gut.
+Red blood in your stool will probably freak you out, but black stool can also be a sign of bleeding somewhere in your gut.
 “Black-colored stool may be a sign of internal bleeding from somewhere in the digestive tract, such as the stomach or small bowel,” says gastroenterologist Jack Braha, DO, chief of gastroenterology at Mount Sinai Brooklyn.

 Unless you’ve eaten dark-colored veggies like beets, taken iron supplements, or dosed yourself with Pepto Bismol, black stool may be a cause for concern.
-Bright red blood in your stool also warrants a visit to your doctor.
+Bright red blood in your poop also warrants a visit to your doctor.
 “Red blood may come from bleeding hemorrhoids after straining or having a hard bowel movement, but may also be the first sign of a serious issue such as inflammatory bowel disease, diverticulosis, or colorectal cancer,” Dr. Braha says.
 “The color of the blood cannot reliably tell us if it is something dangerous or not.”
 Your doctor can determine whether testing is needed.